storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap sqlite storage adapter (common-src branch)

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows "Universal" (8.1), ~~and Amazon Fire-OS~~ with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows "Universal" (8.1), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License for Android, Windows "Universal" (8.1), ~~and Amazon Fire-OS~~ versions: MIT or Apache 2.0
+License for Android and Windows "Universal" (8.1) versions: MIT or Apache 2.0

 License for iOS version: MIT only